dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ### Utility interfaces

-The core library also contains various utility interfaces, useful for sorting, maps, and iterating.
+The core library contains various utility interfaces, useful for sorting, mapping values, and iterating.

-#### Comparing an object
+#### Comparing objects

 Use the [Comparable](http://api.dartlang.org/dart_core/Comparable.html)
 interface to indicate that an object can be compared